 Not stewarding your giving well is a whole-life issue, not just a discussion about money.
 Until the whole issue of stewardship is addressed, studied and understood, there will continue to be problems in other areas of our lives – even the ones we don’t think about as “giving.”

 The remedy for a limited understanding is the study of Scripture.
 Gary recommends that couples study these three themes through the New Testament related to stewardship in order to gain a better understanding that might serve to bring them together:

 - 1 Peter 4:10-11 teaches us to employ the spiritual gifts God has given us.

-- 1 Timothy 6:17-19 commands us to put to work the material goods that God has entrusted to us.
+- 1 Timothy 6:17-19 commands us to put to work the material goods that God has entrusted to us for enjoyment and sharing.

 - 1 Corinthians 4:1-2 instructs us to steward the gospel faithfully.